-For this reason, we founded Origins Center for Brain Recovery to ensure that we provide leading-edge interventions designed to heal the brain on a fundamental level.
+For this reason, we founded Origins Center for Brain Recovery in Florida to ensure that we provide leading-edge interventions designed to heal the brain on a fundamental level.
 We incorporate principles from the growing and interrelated disciplines of health psychology and psychoneuroimmunology (PNI), which focus on studying the many ways that mental and physical health interact.

 Treatment of benzodiazepines at Origins begins with medical detox under the care of our licensed physicians and nurses.
 But detox is only the first step towards recovery from addiction.
 We bring our patient’s medical history into current focus by monitoring these concerns and incorporating their management into our treatment plans:

 Through Origins’ licensed psychiatrists, medical doctors, and 24-hour nursing staff, we can guide you or your loved one on the path toward physical wellbeing.